esheldon/gmix_meds/config/README.txt

 011 is now similar to 008 in that it is mh hybrid.
 The difference is guessing based on the coadd catalog parameters

+test is currently as close to 008 as I can get except using emcee everywhere and coadd